 Picture yourself an old man or woman at the end of your life.
 How do you want your life to end?

-- Answer this question for yourself: In what areas of my life must I succeed at all costs?
+- Ask yourself: In what 3 areas of my life must I succeed at all costs?
 Make an actual list.

 - From your reading, choose just one nugget of wisdom to apply to an area of your life that MUST succeed.
-Then do that one nugget all day long.
+Then live that one nugget all day long.

 Proverbs offers us hope as it looks to the desired end of our lives, and it challenges us to think backward along its logical course.